littleosbook/littleosbook/paging.md

 lower 12 bits of `cr3` are used for configuration.

 For more details on the paging structures, see chapter 4 in the Intel manual [@intel3a].
-The most interesting bits are U/S, which determine what privilege levels can access this page (PL0 or PL3), and R/W, which makes the memory in the page read-write or read-only.
+The most interesting bits are _U/S_, which determine what privilege levels can access this page (PL0 or PL3), and _R/W_, which makes the memory in the page read-write or read-only.

 ### Identity Paging

 The simplest kind of paging is when we map each virtual address onto the same physical address, called _identity paging_.
-This can be done at compile time by, for instance, creating a page directory where each entry points to its corresponding 4 MB frame.
-In NASM we can do this with macros and commands (`%rep`, `times` and `dd`).
+This can be done at compile time by creating a page directory where each entry points to its corresponding 4 MB frame.
+In NASM this can be done with macros and commands (`%rep`, `times` and `dd`).
 It can of course also be done at run-time by using ordinary assembly instructions.